 IQR = Q3 - Q1 low = Q1 - 1.5 * IQR up = Q3 + 1.5 * IQR outlier = for x in data: if ((x> up) or (x<low)): outlier.append(x) print('outlier in the dataset is', outlier)

 Now, you know which number is wrong in your collected data.
 It was 15.
-As you know which value is mistakenly recorded, you can easily interpolate an approximate value to replace the outlier.
+As you know which value is mistakenly recorded, you can easily use the median of the rest of the values to replace the outlier.

 You actually didn’t make a mistake here by the way.
 Your friend became too greedy and ate all the packets of chips that day and mentioned it to you.
 That is not a usual case, therefore it is considered as an outlier too!
 Lucky you!